WarpPrism/-Web-/README.md

-# Software Process Improvement（by WangQing）
+# SE-386 Software Process Improvement
+## By WangQing

 * The course is about:
 	* Cutting edge Modern Web Technologies